RennyLi/rennyli.github.io/_pages/about.md

 Building on these ideas, my research focuses on integrating Human-AI Interaction and Auditory Neuroscience to improve well-being, education, and healthcare.
 To be specific, I am motivated by the following topics:
 - Human-AI Collaboration: Exploring Human-Computer Interaction (HCI) and Human-Centered Computing (HCC) to enhance collaboration in education and public health through AI-driven tools.
-- -Emotion and Auditory Processing: Using EEG and deep learning to decode emotions and auditory attention, with applications in Brain-Computer Interfaces (BCI) and communication aids.
+- Emotion and Auditory Processing: Using EEG and deep learning to decode emotions and auditory attention, with applications in Brain-Computer Interfaces (BCI) and communication aids.
 - Biomedical AI: Applying machine learning and bioinformatics for biomedical signal processing and medical imaging to advance diagnostics and healthcare.

 I am actively seeking Ph.D. positions starting in Fall 2025.
 If you are looking for a dedicated and self-motivated candidate, feel free to contact me at jingquanli@link.cuhk.edu.cn.